 Who can give consent for a child to be tested?

 Someone with Parental Responsibility for a child must provide written consent:

 In signing the Consent form for a child you are confirming not only that you give consent, but also that you have the legal right to provide consent.
-Please seek Legal advice if there is any doubt about whether you have Parental Responsibility.
-Please note that it is a serious offence, punishable by fine and/or imprisonment, to impersonate another person for the purpose of providing a bodily sample, or to submit a sample for testing when you are not in a position to provide consent for that sample to be tested.
+Seek Legal advice if there is any doubt about whether you have Parental Responsibility and note that it is a serious offence, punishable by fine and/or imprisonment, to impersonate another person for the purpose of providing a bodily sample, or to submit a sample for testing when you are not in a position to provide consent for that sample to be tested.

 If you need any assistance understanding who can provide consent, please call Cellmark's customer services department free on 0800 043 1987.